dart-lang/sdk/docs/language/informal/enhanced-type-promotion.md

 *   `v` is either a local variable or a parameter,

-*   `v` cannot be potentially mutated within S unless all of the types of the values that would be assigned to `v` within S are a subtype of the promoted type of `v`,

-*   `v` cannot be potentially mutated within any closure unless all of the types of the values that would be assigned to `v` within S are a subtype of the promoted type of `v`, and
+*   `v` cannot be potentially mutated within any closure, and

-*   if `v` is captured by a closure in S then `v` cannot be potentially mutated anywhere unless all of the types of the values that would be assigned to `v` within S are a subtype of the promoted type of `v`.
+*   if `v` is accessed by a closure in S then `v` cannot be potentially mutated anywhere.

 For the purposes of type promotion, a statement cannot complete normally if the statement is either